TechieNK/DjangoProject/README.md

 In the above function, the function returns the string.
 And in the `urlspattern` we need to create a path and and call the function.
   ```
     path('',home),
-    path('about/',contacts)
+    path('about/',contact)
   ```
 ```
-Note: In the above example, the first path is used for the home page and the home variable is used to call the function we defined.
-The second path is when the user enters the
+Note: In the above example, the first path is used for the home page(base url), Django triggers the function home and the
+home function return the string `Home page`.
+The second path is when the user adds `about/` to the base URL, Django triggers
+the function contact and the contact function return the string `Contact page`.

 ```
 We can also make the function to return API data like a JSON response and the HTTP response.